Kinodynamic planning: Mixed-integer optimization approaches

 Recent advances in mixed-integer programming have enabled new deterministic approaches to kinodynamic planning.
 These methods formulate the planning problem as an optimization task that simultaneously determines the spatial path and control sequence while respecting all kinodynamic constraints.
 By using techniques such as McCormick envelopes to handle bilinear constraints, these approaches can provide globally optimal solutions with mathematical guarantees while achieving significant computational speedups over traditional methods.

 Genetic algorithm approaches

 Genetic algorithms have also been adapted for kinodynamic planning, particularly for gradient-free optimization in challenging terrain.
 These methods use evolutionary computation to optimize trajectories over receding horizons, with specialized mutation operators that ensure vehicle controls remain within operational limits.
 This approach is particularly useful when dealing with non-differentiable cost functions or when gradient information is unavailable or unreliable.

 Three-dimensional terrain planning

+The foundational theoretical work of the 1990s was extended to higher degrees of freedom, and even to $n$-link, 3D open-chain kinematic robots under full Lagrangian dynamics.
+However, many of the subsequent heuristic techniques (typically employing stochastic optimization) were confined to planar environments.

-Modern kinodynamic planning has extended beyond planar environments to handle complex 3D terrains represented as simplicial complexes or triangular meshes.
+More recent kinodynamic planning has extended beyond these planar environments to handle complex 3D terrains represented as simplicial complexes or triangular meshes.
 This advancement is particularly important for applications such as autonomous vehicle navigation in off-road environments, where elevation changes and terrain geometry significantly impact vehicle dynamics.
 These methods must account for pitch angles, surface curvature, and the coupling between terrain geometry and vehicle kinodynamic constraints.